hookactions/certes-spec/schema-definers.md

 ## Companies not using Certes

 Every company with webhooks will not adopt Certes overnight to produce events.
-This does not mean companies shouldn't have to wait for them to do this.
+This does not mean companies should have to wait for them to do this.
 There will be a community repository where anyone can add schemas for third-party events.
 In many of the examples in this specification you will see `community.certes.dev` which is where these schemas will live.